 Is Alzheimer's Disease Genetic?

-Genetic research has turned up evidence of a link between Alzheimer's disease and genes on four chromosomes, labeled numerically as 1, 14, 19, and 21.
+Scientists have found evidence of a link between Alzheimer's disease and genes on four chromosomes, labeled as 1, 14, 19, and 21.